 Key Production Country: UK

-Key Genres: Drama, War Drama, War, Romantic Drama, Period Film, Musical, Fantasy
+Key Genres: Drama, War Drama, War, Romantic Drama, Musical, Period Film, Fantasy

-Key Collaborators: Reginald Mills (Editor), Christopher Challis (Cinematographer), Brian Easdale (Composer), Alfred Junge (Production Designer), Esmond Knight (Leading Character Actor), Allan Gray (Composer), Hein Heckroth (Production Designer), David Farrar (Leading Actor), Roger Livesey (Leading Actor), Marius Goring (Leading Actor), Jack Cardiff (Cinematographer), John Seabourne (Editor)
+Key Collaborators: Reginald Mills (Editor), Christopher Challis (Cinematographer), Brian Easdale (Composer), Alfred Junge (Production Designer), Hein Heckroth (Production Designer), Esmond Knight (Leading Character Actor), Allan Gray (Composer), Anton Walbrook (Leading Actor), David Farrar (Leading Actor), Roger Livesey (Leading Actor), Marius Goring (Leading Actor), Jack Cardiff (Cinematographer)

-Key Genres: Drama, War Drama, War, Romantic Drama, Period Film, Musical, Fantasy
+Key Genres: Drama, War Drama, War, Romantic Drama, Musical, Period Film, Fantasy

-Key Collaborators: Reginald Mills (Editor), Christopher Challis (Cinematographer), Brian Easdale (Composer), Alfred Junge (Production Designer), Esmond Knight (Leading Character Actor), Allan Gray (Composer), Hein Heckroth (Production Designer), David Farrar (Leading Actor), Roger Livesey (Leading Actor), Marius Goring (Leading Actor), Jack Cardiff (Cinematographer), John Seabourne (Editor)
+Key Collaborators: Reginald Mills (Editor), Christopher Challis (Cinematographer), Brian Easdale (Composer), Alfred Junge (Production Designer), Hein Heckroth (Production Designer), Esmond Knight (Leading Character Actor), Allan Gray (Composer), Anton Walbrook (Leading Actor), David Farrar (Leading Actor), Roger Livesey (Leading Actor), Marius Goring (Leading Actor), Jack Cardiff (Cinematographer)

 "As Britain’s most famous producing-directing team, Powell and Pressburger divided critical opinion between those who demanded social realism within cinema and those who supported an auteurist vision.
 With the rise of auteur theory in journals such as the UK-based Movie, the work of Powell and Pressburger received a more positive critical reevaluation.
 At the box office, the duo’s fantastical, mystical tales enjoyed great success… In 1943 they established their own production company called the Archers, for which they made a succession of popular and significant films." - Scott Henderson (Schirmer Encyclopedia of Film, 2007)